 Regulation of MMPs is carried out at various levels.
-Expression of latent MMPs is regulated at the level of transcription, whereas the proteolytic activity is controlled by specific activation of proMMPs, and by MMP-specific inhibitors, the tissue inhibitors of metalloproteinases (TIMPs) or general circulatory inhibitors, such as α_2 macroglobulin.
+Expression of latent MMPs is regulated at the level of transcription, whereas the proteolytic activity is controlled by specific activation of proMMPs, and by MMP-specific inhibitors, the tissue inhibitors of metalloproteinases (TIMPs) or general circulatory inhibitors, such as $\alpha_2$ macroglobulin.

 The MMPs can be grouped according to their domain structure into collagenases, gelatinases, stromelysins, membrane type MMPs and matrilysins.

-MMP-9 (also known as type neutrophil gelatinase, IV collagenase, Gelatinase B;
+MMP-7 (also known as matrilysin, matrilysin 1 or pump 1;

-EC 3.4.24.35) has a broad range of substrate specificity for denatured collagens (gelatins), native collagens (types IV, V and XI), as well as elastin.

-Human MMP-9 has a Mw of 92 kDa (pro-form) and 82 kDa (active form).
-The activity is dependent on Zn2+ and Ca2+.
-MMP-9 is secreted as proMMP-9, and can be activated in vitro by organo mercurial compounds such as p-aminophenyl mercuric acetate (APMA).
+EC 3.4.24.23) has a broad range of substrate specificity including collagen type IV, elastin, fibronectin, laminin, nidogen, tenascin, osteonectin, MBP, decorin and versican).
+Human MMP-7 has a Mw of 29 kDa (pro-form) and 19 kDa (active form).
+The activity is dependent on $Zn^{2+}$ and $Ca^{2+}$ .

+proMMP-7, can be activated in vitro by organo mercurial compounds such as p-aminophenyl mercuric acetate (APMA).

-MMP-9 is produced by a variety of cell types including monocytes, macrophages, fibroblasts, neutrophils, osteoclasts, chondrocytes, keratinocytes, endothelial and epithelial cells.
+MMP-7 is produced by a variety of cell types including osteoclasts, keratinocytes epithelial cells and macrophages.

-The QuickZyme human MMP-9 activity assay enables you to specifically measure in biological samples both active human MMP-9, as well as (pro)MMP-9 which is activated on the plate by APMA.
-It can be used for the measurement of MMP-9 activity in various biological samples, such as conditioned culture media, tissue homogenates, serum, plasma and urine.
+The QuickZyme human MMP-7 activity assay enables you to specifically measure in biological samples both active human MMP-7, as well as pro-MMP-7, which is activated on the plate by APMA.
+It can be used for the quantification of MMP-7 activity in various biological samples, such as conditioned culture media, tissue homogenates, serum, plasma and urine.